 Bar TT Entlebuchers breeds and raises dogs that you can live with for their lifetimes, hopefully long and healthy lives, and stable, friendly personalities you don't need to worry about.
 Puppies raised in a home with the sounds and sights of normal family life are better suited to continuing their lives with humans.
-With modern health testing, you are able to rest assured that heriditary diseases like prcd-PRA blindness will not plague your dog and that their hips have a good chance of remaining pain free, even as they age.
+Even very young puppies benefit from sensory stimulation.
+It creates more stable temperaments and easy going dogs.
+With modern health testing, you are able to rest assured that hereditary diseases like prcd-PRA blindness will not plague your dog and that their hips have a good chance of remaining pain free, even as they age.

-So, don't feel bad about purchasing a purebred dog.
+Don't feel bad about purchasing a purebred dog - a puppy planned, raised and selected to fit your lifestyle.
 Insist on top quality bloodlines, health tested parents with genetically distinct pedigrees.
 Meet the parents and previous offspring.
 See the whelping area and talk about puppy socialization.
 Get to know the breeders - they will be your first line of support and help if problems arise.